alastairtree/Claudedemo/docs/contributing.md

 # Contributing

-Thank you for considering contributing to data-sync!
-This document provides guidelines for contributing.
+Thank you for considering contributing - this document provides guidelines for contributing.

 ## Code of Conduct